Prepare a business plan for growth

 Drawing up a business plan that unites all the departments requires co-ordination.
 Make sure all departments are using the same planning template.

 Departmental planning is not just an issue for large businesses.
-Many small businesses consist of separate departments working towards different strategies.
-Read about decentralised organisational structure.
+Many small businesses consist of separate, decentralised departments working towards different strategies.